Cold Calling Techniques Every Organization Should Know

 • If you don’t use a salesy tone with your target, why do it with the gatekeeper?

 • Confidence is key.
-You’re not calling to waste their time, you’re offering an important product/service that will make them more productive as well as bring them more revenue.
+You’re not calling to waste their time, and you’re offering a critical product/service that will make them more productive as well as bring them more revenue.

 • Besides their name, remember something from the call.
-Chances are you’ll have to deal with this person again and most likely unless there is something valuable in their conversation with you, they won’t put you through.
-But if you’re polite, genuine and have built a rapport with them, they’ll give you the benefit of the doubt.
+Chances are you’ll have to deal with this person again, and most likely, unless there is something valuable in their conversation with you, they won’t put you through.
+But if you’re polite and genuine and have built a rapport with them, they’ll give you the benefit of the doubt.

 Now that you’ve gotten past the gatekeeper and you’re speaking to your prospect, what should you do next?
-Many salespeople make the mistake of bombarding their prospect with questions trying to get them to close on a first call.
-The point of a cold call is to incite just enough interest where your organization and service is appealing to them.
+Many salespeople make the mistake of bombarding their prospects with questions trying to get them to close on a first call.
+The point of a cold call is to incite just enough interest where your organization and service are appealing to them.

-It's important to not worry too much about whether or not they’re interested in your service, get enough interest going so that your account executive (AE) can do the rest.
+It's essential to not worry too much about whether or not they’re interested in your service; get enough interest going so that your account executive (AE) can do the rest.
 Sell the discovery call.

-The method we recommend is simple, once you’ve got them pulling out their calendar, then take the time to ask the right questions to ensure your AE is best prepared.
+The method we recommend is simple: once you’ve got them pulling out their calendar, take the time to ask the right questions to ensure your AE is best prepared.

 BANT (budget, authority, need, timeline)